genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ..
 TODO add description for "File info" tab, "Filters summary" and "Filters history"

 **Action**: to interactively explore genetic variations such as SNPs, MNPs, and indels at specific genomic positions.
-The app not only displays the information about variants but also allows you to sort and filter by various fields, such as mutation type, quality, locus, etc.
+The application not only displays the information about variants but also allows you to sort and filter by various fields, such as mutation type, quality, locus, etc.

 .. image:: images/variant_explorer_app_page.png

-Variant Explorer takes as input a  Genetic Variations file which can be imported or generated with the Variant Calling app.
-If you open it in the app, you’ll see default DP (Raw read depth) and MQ (Average mapping quality) columns ("Other" tab in "Columns" section).
+Variant Explorer takes as input a  Genetic Variations file which can be imported or generated with the Variant Calling application.
+If you open it in the application, you will see default DP (Raw read depth) and MQ (Average mapping quality) columns ("Other" tab in "Columns" section).

 .. image:: images/variant_explorer_other.png

-Variants can be annotated with the Effect Prediction app that analyzes genomic position of the variants and reveals the effects they produce on known genes (such as amino acid changes, synonymous and nonsynonymous mutations, etc.).
+Variants can be annotated with the Effect Prediction application that analyses genomic position of the variants and reveals the effects they produce on known genes (such as amino acid changes, synonymous and nonsynonymous mutations, etc.).
 For such variants the following information will be shown (find it in "Effect